chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag windows_install_system_center

 Many organizations already have processes in place for managing the applications and settings on various Microsoft Windows machines.
 For example, System Center.
-The chef-client can be installed using this method.
+The Chef Infra Client can be installed using this method.

 .. end_tag